Essex County, New York: Routes

 The Champlain North route operates from Elizabethtown north to Wadhams, Whallonsburg, Essex, Willsboro, and to Keeseville, where riders may connect to Clinton County Public Transit bus routes.

 The Champlain South route operates from Elizabethtown south to Westport, Mineville, Witherbee, Port Henry, Crown Point, and Ticonderoga.
 The service partially follows New York State Route 9N.
 Riders can connect to Amtrak's Adirondack train at Westport station for service to New York City and Montreal.

 The Mountain Valley Shuttle operates from Elizabethtown west to Keene, Jay, Au Sable, Wilmington, and Lake Placid.
 Riders may connect to Clinton County Public Transit bus routes in Au Sable.

 The Cascade Express route operates from Elizabethtown west to Keene, North Elba, Lake Placid, and Saranac Lake.

 The Lake Placid XPRSS route operates within the village of Lake Placid.
 The bus is fare-free and supports tourism.

 Rail

 Amtrak's Adirondack service travels through Essex County once a day in each direction on its route between New York City and Montreal, stopping in Ticonderoga, Port Henry, Westport and Port Kent (seasonal).
 Amtrak also offers Thruway Motorcoach service connecting Lake Placid with Westport station.

-The service was temporarily suspended as of March 2020 due to the closure of the Canadian/American border in response to the COVID-19 pandemic.
-As of fall 2022, a service resumption date has not yet been announced.
+The service was temporarily suspended from March 2020 through early April 2023 due to the closure of the Canadian/American border in response to the COVID-19 pandemic and related logistical challenges.